rancher/rke2-docs/docs/security/fips_support.md

 FIPS 140-2 is a U.S. Federal Government security standard used to approve cryptographic modules.
 This document explains how RKE2 is built with FIPS validated cryptographic libraries.

+Verification of compliance is avaliable in: [FIPS 140-2 Verifed pdf](/RKE2_FIPS_Verified.pdf).

 ## Use of FIPS Compatible Go compiler.

 The Go compiler in use can be found [here](https://go.googlesource.com/go/+/dev.boringcrypto).
 Each component of the system is built with the version of this compiler that matches the same standard Go compiler version that would be used otherwise.

 This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
-See GoBoring's [readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md) for more details.
-This module was originally validated by NIST as the [Rancher Kubernetes Cryptographic Library](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3836) in order to ensure support on a wider range of systems.
-However, due to changes introduced by SP 800-56A Rev3, this validation is now historical.
-A re-validation effort is currently underway to return this module to active FIPS 140-2 status.
+See GoBoring's [readme](https://go.dev/src/crypto/internal/boring/README) for more details.
+This module is validated by NIST as the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4407) module on a wide range of systems.

 ### FIPS Support in Cluster Components